Michael Forsyth, Baron Forsyth of Drumlean: House of Lords

 Forsyth was nominated to the Privy Council in 1995, was knighted in 1997 and was raised to the peerage as Baron Forsyth of Drumlean, of Drumlean in Stirling (Drumlean is a small area near Aberfoyle in the district of Stirling) on 14 July 1999.

 Following his elevation to the Lords, he has held a number of positions.
 He was a member of the Commission on Strengthening Parliament (1999–2000), the Select Committee on the Monetary Policy Committee of the Bank of England, the Joint Committee of both Houses of Parliament on Reform of the House of Lords, and the Select Committee on the Barnett Formula.

 From October 2005 to October 2006, he was Chairman of the Conservative Party's Tax Reform Commission, established by then Shadow Chancellor of the Exchequer, George Osborne MP.
 He served as a member of the House of Lords select committee on Economic Affairs from 2007 to 2011.
 He has also been a member of the joint committee on National Security Strategy and a member of the special select committee on soft power.
 He was appointed for a second term to the House of Lords' Economic Affairs Committee in 2015, and as its chairman following the election in 2017.
 In 2021, he was elected as Chairman of the Association of Conservative Peers.

+Forsyth was appointed the chair of the Financial Services Regulation Committee in 2024.

 Business career

 After leaving the House of Commons Forsyth has undertaken posts in the City of London.
-He joined Flemings as a director of Corporate Finance and, following the bank's sale to JPMorgan Chase he became vice-chairman Investment Banking Europe at JPMorgan (1999–2001) and then Deputy Chairman of JPMorgan (2002–05).
+He joined Robert Fleming as a director of Corporate Finance and, following the bank's sale to JPMorgan Chase he became vice-chairman Investment Banking Europe at JPMorgan (1999–2001) and then Deputy Chairman of JPMorgan (2002–05).

 He joined Evercore Partners International LLP, an investment bank, in 2005 – leaving his post as deputy chairman in March 2012.
 He was a director of NBNK Investments PLC, and a director and Chairman of Hyperion Insurance Group until its merger with RKH Group in 2015.
 He is currently Chairman of Secure Trust Bank, and a Director of J&J Denholm Ltd and of Denholm Logistics Ltd.